WICG/turtledove/FLEDGE_Key_Value_Server_Contextual_Signals.md

 In the future, should Bidding & Auction services support a flow in which these two auctions run in parallel, these `perBuyerSignals` will not be available at the time B&A calls TKV.
 In that case, `perBuyerTKVSignals` and `sellerTKVSignals` can be added to [SelectAdRequest.AuctionConfig](https://github.com/privacysandbox/bidding-auction-servers/blob/68c22a0c61d8320b655328dcfe0b28c59fd69475/api/bidding_auction_servers.proto#L758).

-- [SelectAdRequest.AuctionConfig.PerBuyerConfig](https://github.com/privacysandbox/bidding-auction-servers/blob/68c22a0c61d8320b655328dcfe0b28c59fd69475/api/bidding_auction_servers.proto#L789) will have a string field `buyer_tkv_signals` for perBuyerTKVSignals.
+- [SelectAdRequest.AuctionConfig.PerBuyerConfig](https://github.com/privacysandbox/bidding-auction-servers/blob/68c22a0c61d8320b655328dcfe0b28c59fd69475/api/bidding_auction_servers.proto#L789) will have a string field `buyer_tkv_signals` for `perBuyerTKVSignals`.
-- SelectAdRequest.AuctionConfig will have a string field `seller_tkv_signals`.
+- `SelectAdRequest.AuctionConfig` will have a string field `seller_tkv_signals`.

 Similar to the on-device auction, the signals will then be set in the request to the TKV.